masalinas/poc-iam-keycloak-theme/README.md

 ```

 - Create a new realm called poc.
+- Set a new HTML Display name like Welcome PoC.
+- Activate Forgot password and Remeber Me flags.
-- Set the new login theme called poc in this new realm.
+- Set the new login theme called poc from the Themes Tab Ralm Settings.

 ![PoC Theme Configuration](captures/Realm_Theme_Configure.png "PoC Theme Configuration")